Silver futures rise on spot demand | Science-Environment

 Analysts said the rise in silver prices was mainly due to fresh positions built up by participants amid a positive trend in the market.

-Globally, silver was trading 0.88 per cent higher at USD 23.61 per ounce in New York.
+Globally, silver was trading 0.33 per cent lower at USD 23.91 per ounce in New York.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)